kinetickansra/kinetickansra/content/home/experience.md

   """

 [[experience]]
-  title = "Professor"
+  title = "Delegate"
-  company = "University X"
-  company_url = ""
+  company = "Delhi Design Innovation Boot Camp(DDIBC)" company_url = ""
-  location = "California"
+  location = "New Delhi"
-  date_start = "2016-01-01"
+  date_start = "2018-09-08"
-  date_end = "2016-12-31"
+  date_end = "2016-10-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Redesigned bus shelters to improve information availability and creating an user-friendly application to provide users with real-time information regarding bus routes,timings and much more by which aimed to enhance UX for Delhi’s local bus commuters."""

 +++